HendrikMS/HendrikMS/README.md

 ### Hi there 👋

-🔭 Working on **Building something with markets and improving as an eTrading Quant Researcher**
+🔭 Working on **building something with markets and improving as an eTrading Quant Researcher**

 🌱 Currently learning **Rust**